JanNeuendorf/zipurat/format.md

 - In case of corruption of the index it should at least be possible to tell where files begin and end, and to decrypt them manually.

 - It is possible to use different recipients for different files.
-Someone get access to the entire index and certain files but not to the content of restricted files.
+Someone might get access to the entire index and certain files but not to the content of restricted files.